PTSD Treatment and Trauma Therapy in Pennsylvania & Colorado

 Bessel A. van der Kolk, The Body Keeps the Score

-Trauma’s Impact on your physical health in Pennsylvania
+Trauma’s Impact on your physical health

 Trauma doesn't just affect your mental health; it can also have a big impact on your physical well-being.
 Whether it's a one-time traumatic event or ongoing exposure to traumatic experiences, trauma can have serious consequences for your body.
 Here are some ways trauma can affect your physical health: